hazellobo/hazellobo/README.md

 I'm currently working as an Graduate Teaching Assistant at @Northeastern University, USA, resolving student queries and grading their submissions!

-I’m currently learning how to design and build cloud native applications for Kubernetes

 You can reach out to me at [Linkedin](https://www.linkedin.com/in/hazel-lobo/)

 <br />